phucat/Flask-GAE-Framework/README.md

 ## How to deploy
 > ./deploy [environment] [version]

+The [environment] value will automatically map the files inside the 'configurations' folder and will load your environment settings
 ## How to import commons library

 Create a **.pypirc** file and save it on your **root home directory**